 - a.
 Describe in narrative the characteristics of the population to be served by the proposed CTI Team.
-Describe your understanding of the service needs of these individuals. - b.
-Describe your agency's experience utilizing the Critical Time Intervention approach and other evidence-based practices used to support recovery for people with behavioral health challenges. - c.
+Identify where you plan to locate your team and describe the service area and hospitals or hospital systems you plan to serve based on local need - b.
+Describe your agency's experience utilizing evidence-based practices used to support recovery for people with behavioral health challenges. - c.
 Describe your agency's experience with, and strategies for, outreach and engagement of individuals with a history of poor engagement in services. - d.
 Describe your agency's track record working with individuals with multiple systems involvement and how your agency advocated with them and on their behalf to better coordinate care among behavioral health, medical, housing, and other providers.